Skip to main content

 3

-Results are scored by relevance and returned to the agent.
-Only the most useful context is included, keeping the agent’s context window clean and focused.
+Results are scored by relevance and returned as episode-centric bundles.
+Only the most useful context is included, keeping the agent’s context window clean.

 4